What IsHLR?

 Functions of HLR in Telecom

-As an important component for every subscriber, HLR in mobile communication is a database of every active customer of a mobile network.
-The Message Switching Center (MSC) uses the network’s HLR to identify the subscriber and authorize access to services.
+As an important component for every subscriber, in mobile communication it is a database of every active customer of a mobile network.
+The Message Switching Center (MSC) uses the network’s database to identify the subscriber and authorize access to services.
 It also determines what to charge for which service and how to route the transmission to and from devices.
-When a contract ends with a carrier, the subscriber is removed from the HLR, cutting access to the network.
+When a contract ends with a carrier, the subscriber is removed, cutting access to the network.

-If a subscriber belongs to a mobile network operator’s roaming partner, the HLRs don’t include information about the subscriber in these cases.
-When the local MSC checks with its Visitor Location Register (VLR), it requests the subscriber information from the home network’s HLR.
+If a subscriber belongs to a mobile network operator’s roaming partner, the databases don’t include information about the subscriber in these cases.
+When the local MSC checks with its Visitor Location Register (VLR), it requests the subscriber information from the home network.
 The VLR then confirms whether the device is allowed to attach to the network and verify the SIM.
-The HLR sends information to the VLR regarding what service the particular SIM can use, and the VLR temporarily stores the information.
+The database sends information to the VLR regarding what service the particular SIM can use, and the VLR temporarily stores the information.